JoelTempleman/ConnectedMB/install_instructions.md

 f)	Connect the Git Hub repository.
 See the instructions on creating your own spin off version of this project if you plan to customize it.
 If you just want
 	an exact copy of my project, you can make a replica if you just clone the current directory with the command:

-	“sudo git clone git@github.com:JoelTempleman/ConnectedMB.git”	# See below on the commands needed to connect to the Git Hub repository
+	“git clone git@github.com:JoelTempleman/ConnectedMB.git”	# See below on the commands needed to connect to the Git Hub repository

-g)	Follow these directions to connect the server to GitHub via SSH
+g)	Follow these instructions and if you run into problems, check out the directions to connect the server to GitHub via SSH
 	https://help.github.com/en/github/authenticating-to-github/about-ssh

 h)	From another computer, use SSH to access the server.
 I am using a computer running the Windows OS